 Support for Various iOS Versions

-Since XCTest was introduced in Xcode, iOS have seen several major (and minor) releases after that.
-However, XCTest has remained consistent test option for iOS app developers and OS version fragmentation hasn’t have too much impact on how it can be used for test automation.
+Since XCTest was introduced in Xcode, iOS has seen several major (and minor) releases after that.
+However, XCTest has remained consistent test option for iOS app developers and OS version fragmentation hasn’t had too much impact on how it can be used for test automation.
 Basically KIF supports even older iOS versions and from the user point of view changes required to get things running are minimalistic (all related to Xcode).

 User-like Test Automation

 KIF among the other frameworks provides user-like inputs and all events and interactions for automation are similar to how an actual user would use the app under test.
 In addition, XCTest/XCUITest foundation provides great API to a variety of different user interactions, clicks and even gestures.
 The basic selection of gesture and interaction API includes:

 func tap() func doubleTap() func twoFingerTap() func tap(withNumberOfTaps: UInt, numberOfTouches: UInt) func press(forDuration: TimeInterval) func press(forDuration: TimeInterval, thenDragTo: XCUIElement) func swipeLeft() func swipeRight() func swipeUp() func swipeDown() func pinch(withScale: CGFloat, velocity: CGFloat) func rotate(CGFloat, withVelocity: CGFloat)